sebastianPsm/librasta/md_doc/getting_started.md

 ```

 #### Problem: could not create mqueue
 Due to OS limitations, only a rather small amount of mqueues can be created.
 This might lead to a problem, where a program exits with the error message  *"Could not create mqueue"*.
-If you tested your program a few times without calling `sr_cleanup` (which frees the allocated mqueue) the solution is to restart your computer / VM.
+If you tested your program a few times without calling `rasta_cleanup` (which frees the allocated mqueue) the solution is to restart your computer / VM.
 After the reboot it should work again.
 If Another way to solve the issue is to increase the maximum amount of mqueues that are allowed on the system.
 In order to do change the amout edit the file `/proc/sys/fs/mqueue/queues_max`

 #### Network interface IP by interface name